1-2 Days

 In contrast to the

-bronze or in genuine
+bronze or real

 silver-plated.